build-with-groq/policy-match/README.md

 ## License

-Licensed under the Apache License, Version 2.0.
+Licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---